KKKenChow/ai-novel-writer/README_EN.md

 ### Prerequisites

 - Python 3.9+
-- An LLM API Key (Volcengine Ark pay-per-use recommended)
+- An LLM API Key (any OpenAI-compatible provider, pay-per-use)

 ### 1. Clone the Project